Israel Progam 2023/4 FAQ's

 Safety measures:

-• UJEB is in regular contact with Australian government authorities;
+• UJEB is in regular contact with Australian government authorities as well as Community Security Group in Australia;

-• Regular contact with Israeli security and public safety authorities, and in particular with the Situation Monitoring Room (SMR), which is a service run by the Israel Ministry of Education in conjunction with the IDF, Police and other security authorities.
+• Our Tour Provider in Israel is in regular contact with Israeli security and public safety authorities, and in particular with the Situation Monitoring Room (SMR), which is a service run by the Israel Ministry of Education in conjunction with the IDF, Police and other security authorities.
 The SMR operates 24 hours a day, 365 days a year and issues guidelines about where it is safe to travel in Israel and the best routes to use;

 • Ketsev uses only one private bus operator for the entire Israeli trip;

-• We require all hotels and hostels that will be accommodating the participants to have effective security systems;
+• All hotels and hostels that will be accommodating the participants to have effective security systems;

-• There will be no unstructured free time.
+• There is no unstructured free time.
 Participants are not permitted to leave the group, unless in exceptional circumstances with the written approval of the Ketsev Manager.

 What’s the nature of the program like?